HarrisonHemstreet/TIL-2023/til.md

 * I might be needing to create a new query. maybe something that loops through the db table "extracharges" and makes both the id column and the description column one column
+* I'm really needing to combine these two things together
+* I really don't know if what I need to do here is all that possible, but hey we will see!

+# 31 August 2021
+TODO:
+1. RS-8117 - I GOTTA FIGURE THIS BOI OUT!!!!!!!!
+2. if I have time, work on other tasks
+3. maybe get tested for Covid :(

+TIL:
+1. the Factory in server/common/Rsis/Factory.php is a great way to access services